 Krystal Bus: In January 2023, the Company agreed, in principle, to settle a claim brought by a plaintiff who was injured as a passenger in an accident involving a shuttle bus that was manufactured by Krystal Bus prior to the Company's acquisition of certain assets related to that business.
 The Company did not admit to any liability on the merits of the claim, but deemed a settlement to be in its best interest based on the facts and circumstances of the claim, as they developed in the first quarter of fiscal year 2023.
-As a result, the Company recorded a loss of \$

-11.5 million in the first quarter of fiscal year 2023.
+As a result, the Company recorded a loss of \$11.5 million in the first quarter of fiscal year 2023.
 The Company was also involved in additional lawsuits filed by plaintiffs who were passengers on the shuttle bus that was in the same accident.
-During the first quarter of fiscal year 2023 the Company recorded an additional loss of \$

-1.0 million, based on a range of possible outcomes and the nature of their injuries.
-The losses associated with these claims are included within Selling, general and administrative expenses in the Company's Condensed Unaudited Consolidated Statements of Operations and Comprehensive (Income) Loss for the three months ended January 31, 2023.
+During the first quarter of fiscal year 2023 six months ended April 30, 2023 the Company recorded an additional loss of \$1.020.0 million, based on a range of possible outcomes and the nature of their injuries.
+The losses associated with these claims are included within Selling, general and administrative expenses in the Company's Condensed Unaudited Consolidated Statements of Operations Income and Comprehensive (Income) Loss Income for the three six months ended January 31, 2023 April 30, 2023.
 Payments related to these settlements were subsequently made and there is no remaining liability associated with these cases.
-The Company is in the process of seeking reimbursement of the settlement payments; however, no loss recovery asset has been recorded as of January 31, 2024.
+The Company is in the process of seeking reimbursement of the settlement payments; however, no loss recovery asset has been recorded as of January 31, 2024 April 30, 2024.